Financial Aid Information and Policies

 To continue to receive institutional or federal student aid, a Liberty University student must maintain Financial Aid Satisfactory Academic Progress (SAP).
 The link to Liberty University’s policy for determining SAP is listed below in the Appeal and Complaint Policies section.

-For more information on financial aid, visit the Financial Aid Office located in the Student Service Center at Green Hall or at this page.
+For more information on financial aid, visit the Financial Aid Office located in the Student Service Center at Green Hall or on this page.

 Financial Aid Withdrawal Policy